JUSTIN M ZIELKE

 BORN IN KANSAS 1989

-I am an American sculptor living in Pratt, Kansas.
+I am an American artist and professor living in Kansas.
 I am both classically and digitally trained with a BFA in Illustration from the University of Kansas and an MFA in Animation from the Savannah College of Art and Design.
-I have worked with John Carls, the producer of Rango, to develop feature-length animation concept art and worked as a Teaching Assistant in a DreamWorks Visual Effects Masterclass at SCAD.
-I moved back to Pratt, Kansas to create a bridge between my two passions of traditional and digital work.
-During my degrees, I developed an understanding of human movement and film semiotics in experimental animation.
-I now focus on how a sculpture affects the viewer's experience while walking through an environment.
-The materials I work with consist of wood, clay, resin, and found-object using traditional casting techniques.
-In the near future, I plan to employ the process of 3D scanning traditional sculptures, editing them digitally, and 3D printing.
-My work’s subject matter guides a viewer to think introspectively and to confront vulnerabilities.
+Sculpture is an art form that I have grown to love because it challenges me to combine my interests in conceptual symbolism and movement.
+During my degrees, I developed an understanding of film semiotics and movement in experimental animation.
+I now focus on how a sculpture affects the viewer's experience while walking through a space.
+My mediums range from wood, clay, found-object, and digital.

-My sculptures have a ranging degree of physical accuracy that allows a viewer to discover a subjective meaning between figure and expression.
-I passionately learn from classical sculpting tradition and natural sciences to see beauty from different perspectives.
-The figure and anatomical exactness have always been a powerful focus in traditional sculpture.
+The figure has always been a powerful focus in sculpture.
 We naturally look for ourselves in a work of art and create a story as soon as we find forms that relate.
-In contrast, as we sacrifice a sense of accuracy for a form of expression, the work demands a subjective relationship with the viewer.
+In contrast, as we sacrifice a sense of physical accuracy for a form of expression, the work demands a subjective relationship with the viewer.
 When rational and seemingly irrational decisions are placed together, an individual wants to discover a meaning for why they relate.
 This acceptance of physical inaccuracy and curiosity of meaning becomes an intimate reflection of a viewer’s experiences.
-I use a medium’s physical limitation, a contrasting sensation of color, or a conceptual connection between symbols to engage a viewer.
-Whether it is wood, clay, resin, or found object, the most important aspect of my work is the interaction with a medium.
-I do not worry about creating a likeness in a sculpture.
-I focus on what makes a medium unique and how I can engage a viewer to believe a figure is emerging naturally from the material.
+Whether it is wood, clay, found object, or digital, the most important aspect of my work is the interaction with a medium and how the unique physical properties influence the outcome of a figure.
+In my work, the figure is secondary to the medium.

 To get into contact with me please fill in the form below.